Changing Careers in Midlife: The Neuroscience of Reinvention

 The Myth of “Too Late”

-Midlife career change isn’t a disruption of your story.
-It’s a continuation of it.
+Midlife career change isn’t a disruption of your story but it’s a continuation of it.

 You’re Not Starting From Zero

-A common fear is having to “start over.”
-But you’re not the same person you were when you began your first career.
+A common fear that many people have regarding career shift is having to start over.
+But you’re not the same person you were when you first began your career.
+Skills accumulate and experiences compound.

 You bring: